 On the Champs Elysées, the Plaza Athénée offers a glimpse of the Arc de Triomphe while the Hôtel Brighton features a unparalleled view of the Louvre and the Tuileries gardens (as well as a room-service menu signed Joël Robuchon).

 The palaces are an excellent choice if you’re looking for quality relaxation time and luxury without having to leave the city.
-The Lutetia, for example, has concocted a romantic couples’ programme featuring special room decorations, in-room dining experience and delicious gourmet breakfast.
+Therefore, the Lutetia has put together a romantic programme for couples with a bottle of champagne, homemade cakes & pastries, welcome flowers in guests’ room, an invitation for a bespoke consultation with a Beauty Expert from a prestigious Parisian House of Fine Perfumes and High-quality Cosmetics, as well as many other surprises.
 To further awaken the senses, you can book a massage or a session in the spa.

 An arty Valentine’s Day